CrytoPal/Continued-Salhack/README.md

 ## What is Salhack?
 Salhack is a 1.12.2 open sourced client that got discontinued.
 This project is a continuation for the client for the latest version of minecraft and fabric.

+## Baritone
+Salhack does not include Baritone Integration as we do not want to wait for baritone to update for newer Minecraft versions everytime.
+You can download baritone separately [here](https://github.com/cabaletta/baritone/releases).

 ## Installation

 Salhack is a fabric mod for `1.20.1`.
 There are already pre build jar files on our [release page](https://github.com/CrytoPal/Continued-Salhack/releases).
 To use Salhack just download and drop the jar file in your mods folder with latest Fabric Api and start fabric.
 Have fun!